intika/UGChrome/README.md

 # UGChrome

-UGChrome is a custom build of [ungoogled-chromium](//github.com/Eloston/ungoogled-chromium/) with additional features
+UGChrome Browser is a custom build of [ungoogled-chromium](//github.com/Eloston/ungoogled-chromium/) with additional features

 #### Flavors
 Currently i am building just x64 portable linux version i will may be add windows version soon